apache/mesos/docs/multiple-disk.md

 used to differentiate the different volumes that are created on it.

 A `Mount` disk will __not__ have sub-directories created, allowing applications to use the full file system mounted on the device.
-This provides operators a construct through which to enable data ingestion.
+This construct allows Mesos tasks to access volumes that contain pre-existing directory structures.
+This can be useful to simplify ingesting data such as a pre-existing Postgres database or HDFS data directory.

 Operators should be aware of these distinctions when inspecting or cleaning up remnant data.